 - The fundamentals of business, including management, marketing, finance and operations

-The Human Resource Management program at GMercyU is accredited through the International Assembly for Collegiate Business Education (IACBE).
+The Human Resource Management program at GMercyU is accredited through the International Accreditation Council for Business Education (IACBE).

 Increase the value of your Human Resources Management degree by adding an undergraduate minor.
 GMercyU offers a wide variety of minors so you can choose the one that best meets your personal and professional goals in addition to your human resource major.

 In addition to general education requirements, you will need to complete the following courses for the Human Resource Management degree:

 Prerequisites - 15 Credits